Denise Rudberg

 Denise Rudberg (born 19 June 1971) is a Swedish author in chick lit and later in detective fiction.

 Rudberg studied drama in New York City in the 1990s and has previously also worked as a nightclub hostess at the Riche club in Stockholm.
 Rudberg and her friend author Camilla Läckberg hosted the literature series Läckberg & Rudberg on SVT.

-In 2010, Rudberg changed her book genre from chick lit to the detective fiction genre which is set up in an upper-class environment.
-A style she herself refers to as "Elegant crime".
+In 2010, Rudberg changed her book genre from chick lit to the detective fiction genre, which is set in an upper-class environment.
+This style she herself refers to as "Elegant crime".

 In popular culture

-Rudberg was also a contestant on Let's Dance 2011 on TV4 where she was the first celebrity dancer to be eliminated.
+Rudberg was also a contestant on Let's Dance 2011 on TV4, where she was the first celebrity dancer to be eliminated.